trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-COUNT.md

   be queried for technical reasons (e.g., temporarily missing data from a specific pharmacy).
 - A pharmacy can query a single specified pharmacy (that participate).

-The requesting pharmacy must be authorised to act on behalf on the pharmacy specified in the request.
-Additionally, the specified pharmacy must be participating in the nearby stock status program.
+The requesting/acting pharmacy must also be participating in the nearby stock status program.

 ## Unavailable pharmacies